miguelgrinberg/Flask-SocketIO/docs/index.rst

 Flask-SocketIO supports multiple workers behind a load balancer starting with release 2.0.
-Deploying multiple workers gives applications that use Flask-SocketIO the ability to split the client connections among multiple processes or even hosts, and in this way scale to support large numbers of concurrent clients.
+Deploying multiple workers gives applications that use Flask-SocketIO the ability to spread the client connections among multiple processes and hosts, and in this way scale to support very large numbers of concurrent clients.

 There are two requirements to use multiple Flask-SocketIO workers: